nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Component | What it does
 -------|--------
 Help Window | Exits TutAssistor or views help.
-Command Box | Keys in command.
+Command Box | Key in commands
-Result Display Pane | Displays feedback of command to user.
+Result Display Pane | Displays feedback of commands.
 TuitionList Panel | Displays all tuition classes.
 StudentList Panel | Displays all students.
 Main Display Pane | Displays today's lessons, tuition class's or student's details, or a timetable.